Couturier-Ulysse/MobileMemoryGame/README.md

 **Where are the interesting .kt files ?**

-Because the project includes many features, main codes are located in this path :
+Because the project includes many features, main codes are located in this folder :

 app/src/main/java/com/example/app1011

+**Where are the XML files ?**

+For all layouts, XML files are located in this folder :

+/app/src/main/res/layout/